microsoftgraph/msgraph-sdk-java/docs/upgrade-to-v3.md

 ### Support for OData Count

-The SDK now produces methods to include the count of items included in collections:
+The SDK now produces methods to include the count of items included in collections.
+To upgrade your application do the following.

-1. Replace any use of `QueryOption`
+- Replace any use of `QueryOption`

     ```Java
     graphClient